|

 called shadow assessing.
 Assess the last 2 - 3 assessments or the 5

 separately.
 The results are compared and discussed privately.
-The
+The candidate

-office.
-Often a CALA assessor will follow up with the candidate by email
+CALA assessor will follow up with the candidate by email or phone to provide

-or phone to provide more detail about the practical assessment for the
+more detail about the practical assessment for the candidate.

-Policy # 7
+Policy 7

 Earn Assessor Status

-- Once you have apprentice assessed, you
+- Once you have apprentice assessed, you will

-assessor will also provide the same written feedback to the apprentice.
+will also provide the same written feedback to the apprentice.

-Policy # 8
+Policy 8

 Earn and Invoice Assessor Fees